EU clears Whirlpool to buy German kitchen maker Alno

-BRUSSELS Nov 20 U.S. appliance maker Whirlpool secured EU regulatory approval on Tuesday to acquire a controlling stake in Germany's second-largest largest kitchen manufacturer Alno.
+BRUSSELS Appliance maker Whirlpool (WHR.N) secured EU regulatory approval on Tuesday to acquire a controlling stake in Germany's second-largest largest kitchen manufacturer Alno (ANOG.DE).

 The European Commission, which acts as the competition watchdog in the 27-member bloc, said market analysis had shown there was sufficient competition in the markets for kitchen furniture and domestic appliances.